Charlguo/UI-UX/README.md

 Problem: Revamp the current screens of Tavendi mobile app to a more modern UI/UX

 Users: App users who are looking for a casual app to help them declutter and sell off their unwanted items.
-As such the UI/UX should be simple, efficient, and elegant.
+As such the UI/UX should be simple, efficient, and elegant

-Process: A lot of team meetings, discussions, brainstorming, drafting, and exchanging feedback/criticisms with fellow UI/UX interns and members dealing with the business and product side of things.
+Process: A lot of team meetings, discussions, brainstorming, drafting, and exchanging feedback/criticisms with fellow UI/UX interns and members dealing with the business and product side of things

 Solution: